Say no to Cloudflare — Robin Wils's website

 Cloudflare is not just a content delivery network.
 Cloudflare is also a reverse proxy (= a middleman between the user and a website), a DDoS mitigation service (= a service which tries to resist or make the impact of a DDoS attack less painful).

-Cloudflare is even more as that.
+Cloudflare is even more than that.
 Many websites are a part of the Cloudflare content delivery network.

 Cloudflare claims to try to make sites faster and more secure.
 It is a service which a lot of websites use.